coding-kitties/istio-ambient-service-mesh-tutorial/README.md

    ```bash
    kubectl get pod | grep waypoint
    ```
-   Your output should be similiar to:
+   Your output should be similar to:
    ```bash
    bookinfo-productpage-waypoint-proxy-fcf74c55d-j9zm5   1/1     Running   0          27s
    ```